Binary neutron star mergers as the source of the highest energy cosmic rays

 \uline{5.
-Amaterasu Event:} The very energetic cosmic ray Amaterasu detected by TA~\cite{TA_Amaterasu} provides direct evidence that at least some UHECRs are produced by transient events, as demonstrated in~\cite{ufAma23}.
-In brief, because of its high energy, GZK energy losses during propagation severely restrict the distance of Amaterasu's source.
-Its nominal energy, in view of its likely composition, is $E_\text{nom} = (212{\pm}25)$ EeV for which the source must be within $\approx 13$ Mpc~\cite{ufAma23}.
-Taking into account the uncertainties in energy and composition, Ref.~\cite{ufAma23} backtracked Amaterasu through the Galactic magnetic field using the recent UF23 suite of GMF models~\cite{UF23}, which capture the uncertainty in GMF deflections.
-The maximum source volume contains only ordinary galaxies and a few low-luminosity AGNs, suggesting that Amaterasu was created by a transient event in an otherwise ordinary galaxy.
+Amaterasu Event:} The very energetic cosmic ray Amaterasu detected by the Telescope Array~\cite{TA_Amaterasu} provides direct evidence that at least some UHECRs are produced by transient events.
+GZK energy losses during propagation severely restrict the distance of Amaterasu's source.
+Taking into account the uncertainties in energy and composition, Ref.~\cite{ufAma23} backtracked Amaterasu through the Galactic magnetic field (GMF) using the recent UF23 suite of GMF models~\cite{UF23}, designed to span the uncertainty in GMF deflections.
+The maximum source volume contains only ordinary galaxies and a few low-luminosity AGNs, even conservatively extending the horizon to 125 Mpc motivated by its possible identification as an $r$-process nucleus as discussed below.

-{\bf Source candidates}\\ Early favorite candidate UHECR sources were the jets found in powerful AGN or long GRBs~\cite{Vietri_GRB-UHECR_95,waxman95}.
-However both are now essentially excluded, except as the source of a small fraction of events, by {\it (i)} the source density requirement, $ n_S \gtrsim 10^{-3.5}\,{\rm Mpc}^{-3}$, {\it (ii)} the standard source requirement, and {\it (iii)} the absence of those sources in the Amaterasu source volume.
-An additional problem for long GRBs is that they cannot account for the volumetric energy injection rate, $\dot{\mathcal{Q}}$, unless the UHECR energy in GRBs exceeds the energy in gamma rays by two orders of magnitude~\cite{fg08}.
+{\bf Source candidates}\\ The jets found in powerful AGN or long GRBs~\cite{Vietri_GRB-UHECR_95,waxman95}, early favorite UHECR sources, are now constrained to be minor contributors at best, based on the source density requirement, $ n_S \gtrsim 10^{-3.5}\,{\rm Mpc}^{-3}$, their absence in the Amaterasu source volume~\cite{ufAma23}, and the requirement that individual sources have a common peak rigidity~\cite{foteini+23}.
+Additionally, long GRBs can only account for the volumetric energy injection rate, $\dot{\mathcal{Q}}$, if the energy in UHECRs exceeds the energy in gamma rays by two orders of magnitude~\cite{fg08}.

-AGN minimally satisfying the bolometric luminosity condition to accelerate to 5 EV, $\mathcal{L}_{\rm bol} \gtrsim 10^{42.5}$ erg/s, may be marginally consistent with the number density requirement -- c.f., the AGN luminosity function in~\cite{duras+AGN20}.
-However still lower luminosity AGN are much more abundant -- Zaw et al.~\cite{zcf19}, finds that 40\% of the SDSS galaxies out to $z = 0.07$ are either broad-line AGN or satisfy the Kewley narrow-line AGN criterion -- so the narrow rigidity distribution of UHECRs (the standard reach condition) is implausible for continuous AGN; see also~\cite{foteini+23}.
+Low-luminosity AGN, minimally satisfying the bolometric luminosity condition to accelerate UHECRs to 5 EV with $\mathcal{L}_{\rm bol} \gtrsim 10^{42.5}$ erg/s, may be marginally consistent with the number density requirement -- c.f., the AGN luminosity function in~\cite{duras+AGN20}.
+But lower luminosity AGN are even more abundant (Zaw et al.~\cite{zcf19} finds that 40\% of the SDSS galaxies out to $z = 0.07$ are either broad-line AGN or satisfy the Kewley narrow-line AGN criterion) so the narrow observed rigidity distribution of UHECRs is problematic for the LLAGN scenario; see also~\cite{foteini+23}.